TrebledJ/trebledj.github.io/content/tags/music/music.md

 title: Music
 ---

 A general tag for all music-related stuff.
+For a tag of my compositions, see [*compositions*](/tags/composition).

 > Every morning will soon turn into evening,
 > And springtime will soon turn into fall.